-Today’s recipe is my take on the classic Hostess Cupcake.
+Today’s recipe is my take on the classic Hostess Cupcake, a DIY Hostess Cupcake if you will.
 Not that there’s anything wrong with the store bought original but sometimes when you making things yourself it just comes out better.
 Creating your own version of recipes give you a chance to be creative and elevate the key things you love about that recipe, kinda like customizing a great recipe to meet your preferences.

 There’s 3 parts to this cupcake; the cupcake itself, the marshmallow filling & the chocolate icing and each part is just as easy to assemble as the next.